-With such great books, how can you not include this celebratory day in your homeschool lessons?
+With great list of Roald Dahl children books, how can you not include this celebratory day in your lessons?

-To celebrate Roald Dahl Day or to create fun unit lessons, here are some great activities to incorporate into your learning:
+To celebrate Roald Dahl Day or to create fun unit lessons centered around the author’s books and work, here are some great activities to incorporate into your learning:

 1. Get a Roald Dahl Day Party Pack

-Download the FREE Roald Dahl Day Party pack to get some great ideas for your party including invitations for your party, a party hat craft, Mr Twit’s beard craft, games, quizzes, and more!
+Download the FREE Roald Dahl Day Activity pack to get some great ideas for your party including invitations for your party, a party hat craft, Mr Twit’s beard craft, games, quizzes, and more!